Brandeis-COSI-107a/cosi107a-guide-section-1/guide.md

 # This is the Guide, just starting out!

-I'm making a change to the guide.
+I'm making a change to the guide, and here is another one.